w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 order: 5
 ---

-Additional accessibility hints can be added to tables to help navigation between them:
+Captions and summaries are accessibility hints can be added to tables to help navigating to and between them.
+They are not required for every table but are a convenient way to meet WCAG 2.0 requirements.

-* A **caption** is used to identify tables more easily by associating a table identifier (that acts like a heading) to whole table.
+* **Captions** can be used to identify tables more easily by associating a table identifier (that acts like a heading) to a table.
+For example, they are important if a screen reader user who choses to navigate from table to table directly loses the context of the table if no caption is present.

+  Captions are recommended in WCAG 2.0 technique [H39: Using caption elements to associate data table captions with data tables](http://www.w3.org/TR/WCAG20-TECHS/H39).

-* A **summary** conveys information about the organization of the data in the table and is usually used with more complex tables.
-It can also a brief explanation of how to navigate the table.
+* A **summary** conveys information about the organization of the data in the table and to help users navigate the table.
+For example, if a table has an unconventional structure (like in this example below), the user can be told content can be found in which row or column.
+It is usually needed with more complex tables.

-Note that both attributes are _not required by WCAG 2.0_ for every table, but there are situation where captions and/or summaries are needed to comply with [Success Criterion 1.3.1 (Info and Relationships)](http://www.w3.org/TR/WCAG20/#content-structure-separation-programmatic).
-For more information see WCAG 2.0 techniques [H39](http://www.w3.org/TR/WCAG20-TECHS/H39) (Using caption elements to associate data table captions with data tables) and [H73](http://www.w3.org/TR/WCAG20-TECHS/H73) (Using the summary attribute of the table element to give an overview of data tables).
+  Using summaries is recommended in WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73).

 ## Identifying a table using a caption
 {:.ex}

 If used, the caption should be a succinct description of the content of the table.
-HTML has a dedicated `caption`{:.elem} element and in this example “Concert dates” tells users what information the table contains as the table otherwise may be ambiguous and also apply to an art exhibition, for example.
+HTML has a dedicated `caption` element and in this example “Concert dates” tells users what information the table contains as the table otherwise may be ambiguous and could also apply to an art exhibition, for example.

 {::nomarkdown}
 <%= sample_start %>